nantesnlp/uima-tokens-regex/README.md

 rule "rule 1": [category="noun"] /^of$/ /^the$/? [category="noun"] ;
 ```
-The minimalist file above has the only rule `rule 1`, matching in a sequence of word annotations any subsequence starting with a *noun*, followed by the preprosition *of*, followed optionnaly by (see the quantifier "`?`") the determiner *the*, followed by a *noun* again.
-For example, this rule matches the subsequences `top of the tower`, `source of energy`, `power of the wind`, etc.
+The minimalist file above defines only one rule: `rule 1`, which matches in a sequence of word annotations any subsequence starting with a *noun*, followed by the preprosition *of*, followed optionnaly by (see the quantifier "`?`") the determiner *the*, followed by a *noun* again.

+For example, this rule matches the following subsequences: `top of the tower`, `source of energy`, `power of the wind`, etc.

-The `import` statement points to the UIMA type system used (must-be accessible from UIMAfit).
-The `use` points to the UIMA annotation types being analyzed in the type system.
+The `import` statement points to your UIMA type system  (must-be accessible from UIMAfit).
+The `use` statement points to the UIMA annotation type being analyzed in the type system.
 See [Documentation](#documentation) for more details on the syntax.

 ### 3. Inherit from TokenRegexAE